Dr. Julie FY Forister, OD, FAAO, grew up in the South Bay and graduated from South High School (located 1 mile from the practice).

 She graduated from the University of California, San Diego (UCSD) with a major in Biochemistry/Cell Biology and a minor in French Literature.
 Dr. Hong attended and received her Doctorate of Optometry (OD) from Southern California College of Optometry (SCCO) in 2005 and went on to a residency in Low Vision/Primary Care at the VA Palo Alto Health Care Center, Palo Alto, CA.

 After her residency, Dr. Hong stayed on as staff in both a teaching capacity and patient care.
 It was there that she received extensive training in how to care for patients’ vision and quality of life after the eyes have had significant damage due to ocular diseases.
 Dr. Hong moved down to Los Angeles in 2009 and has worked in private practice ever since.
-She has treated patients in Corneal Refractive Therapy (CRT) for the last nine years, working on slowing down myopic progression in school-aged children.
+She has treated patients in Corneal Refractive Therapy (CRT) and other forms of myopia treatment for the last fifteen years, working on slowing down myopic progression in school-aged children.

 Phone: (424)341-EYE1 or (424-341-3931)